Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T: Acknowledgements

 \subsection{Experimental details}

 Four UTe$_2$ single crystals (samples $\#16$, $\#18$, $\#19$ and $\#20$) have been investigated here by electrical resistivity.
 In complement to the paper, which presents data from samples $\#18$ and $\#20$, this Supplemental Material shows data collected from the three samples $\#16$, $\#18$ and $\#19$, supporting the reproducibility of our results.
-The four samples have been grown by the molten-salt-flux (MSF) method \cite{Sakai2022_a}.
+The four samples have been grown by the molten-salt-flux (MSF) method \cite{Sakai2022s}.
 Their electrical resistivity was measured with a current $\mathbf{I}\parallel\mathbf{a}$ under magnetic fields up to 55~T applied in the (\textbf{b},\textbf{c}) plane for samples $\#16$, $\#18$ and $\#19$ and under magnetic fields $\mu_0\mathbf{H}\parallel\mathbf{b}$ up to 95~T for sample $\#20$.
 A single-axis rotator was used to change the field direction defined by the angle $\theta=(\mathbf{H},\mathbf{b})$ (with $\mathbf{H}\perp\mathbf{a}$).
 The samples $\#18$, $\#19$ and $\#20$ were selected with a clean face perpendicular to $\mathbf{c}$, with dimensions of approximately 1-2~mm along $\mathbf{a}$, 0.3-0.5~mm along $\mathbf{b}$, and 0.1-0.2~mm along $\mathbf{c}$.
 The sample $\#16$ was selected with a clean face perpendicular to the plane of Miller indices $(0 1 1)$, with similar dimensions than samples $\#18$ and $\#19$.
 The orientation of the crystals was ensured by Laue diffraction.
 Four electrical contacts with 15-$\mu$m gold wires were spot-welded on sample surfaces.
 The electrical resistivity was measured with an excitation current of 10~mA and a frequency $f\approx$~40~kHz.
+Electrical resistivity data with $\mathbf{I}\parallel\mathbf{a}$ were normalized so that the maximum value $\rho_{xx}=450~\rm{\mu\Omega cm}$ is reached at the temperature $T \simeq65$~K (the same normalization was used for our data published in \cite{Knafo2021as}).
+We note that a normalization coefficient leading to $\rho_{xx}=650~\rm{\mu\Omega cm}$ at $T \simeq65$~K was used in our first study published in \cite{Knafo2019s}, ending in overestimated values of the coefficient $A$ in this first work.
 Pulsed magnetic-field experiments were performed using a long-duration 60-T single-coil magnet (pulses rise of 50~ms and fall of 280~ms) and a $>90$-T triple-coil magnet (inner coil permitting to reach the maximum magnetic field: pulses rise of 6~ms and fall of 13~ms) at the Laboratoire National des Champs Magn\'{e}tiques Intenses (LNCMI) in Toulouse (see Figure \ref{FigS1}).
 Samples $\#16$, $\#18$ and $\#19$ were investigated at temperatures from 470~mK to 10~K delivered by an $^3$He insert combined with a $^4$He cryostat, and sample $\#20$ was investigated at temperatures from 1.4~K to 36.5~K using a $^4$He cryostat.